-- 1. Students with excessive lates/absences may be required to meet with administration to discuss a plan for next steps. - If attendance does not improve, overall attendance information, and any other relevant information will be used during a formal school-based team meeting between the student, school administrator, Learning assistant teacher, school counsellor and classroom teacher to assess the student's capacity to successfully complete the individual course. - An individual plan will be created with the student and parents/guardians outlining specific next steps for the student. - NEXT STEPS may include: - A schedule review and potential removal from the individual class (gr.
-10-12). - Referral to learning assistance or counselling services - Expectation of make-up time after school where the student works to complete outcome work for the individual class. - 3.
-If it is decided the student will be given another opportunity to improve his/her attendance, a review will be conducted 2 weeks after this first meeting.
-If the student's absenteeism has continued, the school administrator, school based team member and classroom teacher will make a decision regarding the student's future in the class.
+1. Students with excessive lates/absences may be required to meet with administration to discuss a plan for next steps.

-- 5. Continual, non-improving patterns of attendance problems may require a referral to the Ministry of Children & Family Department under BC's duty to report protocol. - 6.
-Students who have an unexcused absence for an evaluation (such as a test or presentation) may not be given another opportunity to complete the evaluation until a parent meeting is held to determine the reason for the absence. - 7.
-If a student has an absence or late for any part of a day, they may not attend special events, outside of school time, held on that day without administrative approval (e.g., school dances). - 8.
-If a student has an absence or late for any part of a day, they may not attend extra- curricular events held on that day/weekend.
-Students with legitimate reasons (i.e. a medical appt.), may attend with administration approval. - 9.
-If a student is absent or late more than 20 times, they may not attend school dances, extra-curricular trips or other activities of the like until attendance shows improvement and has the approval of administration.
+- If attendance does not improve, overall attendance information, and any other relevant information will be used during a formal school-based team meeting between the student, school administrator, Learning assistant teacher, school counsellor and classroom teacher to assess the student's capacity to successfully complete the individual course. - An individual plan will be created with the student and parents/guardians outlining specific next steps for the student. - NEXT STEPS may include: - A schedule review and potential removal from the individual class (gr.
+10-12). - Referral to learning assistance or counselling services - 3.
+Continual, non-improving patterns of attendance problems may require a referral to the Ministry of Children & Family Department under BC's duty to report protocol. - 4.
+Students who have an unexcused absence for an evaluation (such as a test or presentation) may not be given another opportunity to complete the evaluation until a parent meeting is held to determine the reason for the absence. - 5.
+If a student has an absence or late for any part of a day, they may not attend special events, outside of school time, held on that day without administrative approval (e.g., school dances) and may not participate in sports team's practices and games. - 6.
+If a student has an unexcused absence or late for any part of a day, they may not attend extra-curricular events held on that day/weekend.
+Students with legitimate reasons (i.e. a medical appt.), may attend with administration approval. - 7.
+If a student is absent or late more than 20 times, they may not attend school dances, extra-curricular trips, or other activities of the like until attendance shows improvement and has the approval of administration.